 - Getting to know students on a personal basis

 - Working with students across different academic disciplines

 - Making connections with colleagues, libraries, and research projects in the host country

 Overseas Seminar proposals are accepted from any current Stanford faculty member who belongs to the Academic Council.
 Non-tenure track Stanford faculty may be considered occasionally, as may emeriti.
 Please inquire about your specific circumstances.

-The Faculty Leader will receive a $8,500 payment for leading an Overseas Seminar.
-If a seminar is co-led by more than one faculty member, this amount is split as determined by the participating faculty.
-Roundtrip airfare (lowest non-refundable upgradeable economy class) to the seminar location, accommodation for the duration of the seminar, and meal expenses are reimbursed to faculty based on the program budget and following standard Stanford business travel procedures.
+Faculty Leaders will receive $8,500 supplemental pay for leading a program.
+If a program is co-led by more than one faculty member, this amount is split as determined by the participating faculty.
+BOSP and VPUE HR will work with the Faculty Affairs Office and faculty home department to ensure the supplemental pay is processed.
+Roundtrip airfare (lowest non-refundable upgradeable economy class) to and from the program location within a day of the program dates, accommodation for the duration of the program, and meal expenses are reimbursed to faculty following the BOSP's guidelines and standard Stanford business travel procedures.

 The responsibilities of a seminar Faculty Leader are more comprehensive than the standard duties of a faculty member teaching a course on the Stanford campus.
 To ease the logistical burden of the faculty leader, BOSP will identify a dedicated third-party program provider to coordinate the planning and implementation of the seminar.
 Third-party providers may be study abroad providers, travel consulting organizations, or other third-party vendors specializing in study abroad programming for U.S. colleges and universities.
 BOSP will solicit bids based on the proposal submitted.
 Depending on a faculty leader’s needs, these providers may help create the program itinerary, arrange housing, meeting space, local transportation, on-site orientation, site visits, guest lectures, and serve as on-site contact for non-academic student issues, including emergencies.